Unboxed-Software/solana-course/content/token22-in-the-client.md

 }
 ```

-Now you can run the project again.
-You will see similar output as in option one where you'll see the Legacy and Token22 tokens owned by the user.
+Run `npm run start` again.
+You will see the same output as in step 5 where you saw the legacy and Token22 tokens owned by the user.

 That's it!
 If you get stuck at any step, you can find the complete code in [this lab's repository's](https://github.com/Unboxed-Software/token22-in-the-client/) `main` branch.

 # Challenge
 For the challenge, try and implement the burn token functionality for the legacy tokens and the Token22 tokens.